What You Really Need In a Wine Cellar

 A typical case of wine contains twelve bottles, which occupies approximately one cubic foot.

-Super helpful sub-tip: Based on the amount of room you have outside the wine cellar, considering allocating space for glass storage inside the wine cellar, as different wines really and truly do taste best out of different glasses.
+Super helpful sub-tip: Based on the amount of room you have outside the wine cellar, consider allocating space for glass storage inside the wine cellar, as different wines really and truly do taste best out of different glasses.
 (Exactly why this is true is a discussion for another blog post.)

 I love my wine cellar, and tweaking it and perfecting it has been a blast!!
 I also love showing it off, and I think it makes my bottles of wine feel good about their dark, happy home.
 But planning was essential, so start with the essentials!!